psychemedia/island-storynotes/godshill_to_do.md

 p158?-164?

 At Chale still lingers a relic of a curious feature of life in th eMiddleAges, On St. Catherine's Down, 769 feet above the sea, there is undoubted evidence showing that in the fourteenth century a hermit had taken up his residence on the summit.
-Ahermitwasareligiouspersonagewho,without becoming a member of a monastic community, kept aloof from society.
+A hermit was a religious personage who, without becoming a member of a monastic community, kept aloof from society.
 The hermit was a solitary in a cell, as distin-
 The
 is very good probably the work of the same architect with I, W. —'is low and